bitnet-io/bitsparrow/docs/reproducible.md

 ### Install Java

-Because Sparrow bundles a Java runtime in the release binaries, it is essential to have the same version of Java installed when creating the release.
+Because BitSparrow bundles a Java runtime in the release binaries, it is essential to have the same version of Java installed when creating the release.
 For v1.6.6 and later, this is Eclipse Temurin 18.0.1+10.

 #### Java from Adoptium github repo